Diets Used

 There are often no symptoms of illness until the kidneys are down to about 25% of normal function.

 As the disease progresses the observant owner will often notice that the pet is drinking and urinating more.
-This happens as a result of the kidneys attempting to flush out urea and lose their ability to concentrate the urine.
+This happens as a result of the kidneys attempting to flush out urea and also because that are losing their ability to concentrate the urine.
 We have test kits that detect excessive amounts of protein in the urine at this stage of the disease and routine blood tests that may or may not confirm the disease at this mid stage of the disease.

 As the disease gets worse, pets start acting sluggish, have poor appetites, often are nauseated, and just don't feel well.
 They'll have good days and bad days.
 Routine blood tests will confirm the disease.